 Market research all comes down to having conversations within your community.
 This can be done through interviews during discovery calls, questions you receive via IGTV lives or in your DMs, and fun quizzes/polls you post on your stories.
 The options are endless!

 Another aspect of market research is self-reflection about how you’d like to serve your community.
 Ask yourself:

-How will your course create change?
+How will your online course create change?

 - If you’re in nutrition, is it through teaching healthy habits?

 - If you’re a practitioner focused on motherhood, is it through teaching how to sleep train a baby?